Project introduction

 We know flexible median barriers work.
 When you hit a flexible barrier, the cables flex, slowing your vehicle and keeping it upright.
 They’re designed to absorb the impact, protecting you and others in the vehicle, ensuring your vehicle isn’t deflected into another traffic lane.

-Spacing between the roundabouts, is planned for every three to five kilometres, and will make turning right much safer for those who live along SH2.
-Roundabouts can reduce the number of people killed or seriously injured by typically at least 60%, because they significantly reduce the chance of head-on and side impact crashes and vehicle speeds are lower.
+The roundabouts will be spaced every three to five kilometres, and will make turning right much safer for those who live along SH2.
+Roundabouts can reduce the number of people killed or seriously injured by at least 60%, because they make head-on and side impact crashes much less likely, and lower vehicle speeds.

-While these changes will require some patience and understanding, it makes the road safer for everyone.
+Crashes cost our community in many ways.
+These changes will require some patience and understanding, but they will make the road safer for everyone.

 Roundabout distances map